Shubham-Bhoite/Maven-Guide/README.md

 - Remote Repositories: If the dependency is not found in the local repository, Maven checks any configured remote repositories.
 - Central Repository: If the dependency is not found in any remote repositories, Maven checks the central repository.
 - Fail: If Maven cannot find the dependency in any repository, the build fails with an error.

+### Dependency Management in Multi-Module Projects
+In multi-module projects, you often have a parent POM that defines dependencies for all modules.
+Maven provides a <dependencyManagement> section that allows you to centrally manage dependency versions across multiple modules.